 Unfair competitive practices should not be engaged in and if a competitor or third party proposes to discuss unfair collusion, price fixing or other anti-competitive activities your responsibility is to terminate the discussion and seek the advice of the Company's attorneys as required.

 Do not participate in any transaction which could be considered improper or suspect no matter how customary it may be regarded in a particular location or area of business activity.
-When in doubt seek the guidance of your supervisor or the Company's attorneys.
+When in doubt seek the guidance of your supervisor, manager or other senior officer, following the usual chain of communication until the matter is resolved to your satisfaction, seeking further the guidance of the Company's in-house attorneys as needed.

 It is important that your conduct in business dealings is impartial, objective and professional and that you do not use your position for improper personal gain.